Wildcat Rock Trail in Hickory Nut Gorge

 Features: Pet Friendly, Waterfalls, Views

-Western North Carolina's newest trail offers challenges and rewards
+A relatively new Western North Carolina trail offers challenges and rewards

 The Wildcat Rock Trail features a waterfall, long-range views, caves and wildflowers.